Seatis/my-teaching-materials/java-databuildlibs/4-lombok/README.md

 - Method Chaining

 ## Workshop
-- Create a pojo with constructors, then
+- Create a pojo (that is *plain old java object*, meaning not using special features) with constructors, then
-  - replace with @getter
+  - replace with @getter for all items; prove it works
-  - experiment with just a single field @getter
+  - experiment with just a single field @getter on one field
 - Change to use @Build
+  - remove the constructor
 - Use the @Log
 - Write something that chains stuff together